 Mr Trevor Howard – Attendance and Welfare Officer

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
-Ongoing checks and ‘whistle-blowing’ are in line with current policy.
+All those working in school are aware of our policies and procedures to raise any Low Level Concerns and understand that our culture of Confidential Reporting is in line with current policies.

 - Staff are trained in child protection issues and they are aware of the procedures to follow.